Bug report #17266

 I tested with Polygons-to-Lines tool rather than Lines-to-Polygons tool in order to use a known, tested, publicly available file.
 My earlier tests used locally developed shape line files.
 The results of today's test produce the same problems in the output attribute table as in earlier tests.

-#7 Updated by John Browne over 2 years ago
+#7 Updated by John Browne almost 3 years ago

 I lack expertise to judge, but Internet search indicates qlonglong is integer (apparently integer 64 in Windows).
 My concern is ability to join and otherwise use output tables with other layers.
 If feature type names and lengths differ, problems may occur.
 Again, thank you for working on this.